 Are you able to get into a full tuck with the larger tank bag?
 I find I like to get all the way down at highway speeds to get out of the airstream into the incredible quiet behind the screen.
 It's surprisingly comfortable and wonderfully quiet there.

-Well...After the new windshield and the addition of the Givi 47L topbox this is what my bike looks like now (somewhat covered in bugs also).
+...
 I apologize if the picture may have rotated.
 I'm not sure how that may have happened.

 Pictures taken from camera phones and many other smarter digital cameras have a rotation attribute stamped on them that tells the viewing software which way up is supposed to actually be.
 The camera always takes the image from one true angle then says rotate it so the side that was up when it was shot is the side up when displayed.